BunmiA/LookingForTheatreTickets/README.md

 # LookingForTheatreTickets

 ## Description
-Python tool that scarps a theatre site looking to see if tickets has become available and sends text when avilaible
+Python tool that scarps a theatre site looking to see if tickets has become available and sends text when available and sends a text using twilio when there is a ticket.
+Play in question is "DADDY" A MELODRAMA by Jeremy O. Harris

 ## Setup
 This documentation assumes this is ran using a MAC OS with home brew and python 3 installed